In Depth Baby Product Reviews Led by a Pediatrician

 Comfort/Quality

-Comfort and quality are metrics where we'd expect a brand like Peg Perego to stand out.
-However, compared to the rest of the test group, the Nido failed to impress and struggled to keep up with much of the competition, earning a below-average score for this metric.
+Comfort and quality are where we'd expect a Peg Perego to shine.
+However, compared to the group, the Nido failed to impress and struggled to keep up.

 peg perego primo viaggio 4-35 nido - the nido has dense eps foam for impact absorption, much like most of...